dwbutler/groupify/README.md

 ## Upgrading

 ### 0.7+ - Polymorphic Groups (ActiveRecord only)
-Groupify < 0.6x required a single `Group` model used for all group memberships.
+Groupify < 0.7 required a single `Group` model used for all group memberships.
 Groupify 0.7+ supports using multiple models as groups by implementing polymorphic associations.
 Upgrading requires adding a new `group_type` column to the `group_memberships` table and populating that column with the class name of the group.
 Create the migration by executing:

-    $ rails g groupify:active_record:upgrade
+    $ rails generate groupify:active_record:upgrade

 And then run the migration: